 This Month’s Productivity Killers

-Looking for work really heated up at the end of May (I had a few in-person interviews, plus a paper was required for one opening), and the pace did not let up at the start of June.
+Looking for work really heated up at the end of May (I had a few in-person interviews, plus I wrote a paper for one opening), and the pace did not let up at the start of June.
 My parents visited from June 7th through the 10th, so I was busy seeing them and spending time with them.

-In addition, I took on the task of updating and improving the design and workability of my father’s engineering consultancy website.
+In addition, I worked on updating and improving the design and workability of my father’s engineering consultancy website.

 Lili has to, at some point, join the NX-01.
 She is essentially drafted during the Star Trek: Enteprise canon Xindi war, and is meant to replace steward Preston Jennings and an unnamed sous-chef and an equally unnamed pastry chef, as non-combat personnel really need to be whittled down.